argoproj/argo-cd/specs/design-black-box.md

 The engine API includes Application data structure/client and `Engine` golang interface that allows configuring reconciliation process:

-**Engine interface** - provides set of that allows updating reconciliation settings and subscribe to engine events.
+**Engine interface** - provides set of features that allows updating reconciliation settings and subscribe to engine events.
 ```golang
 type Engine interface {
 	// Run starts reconciliation loop using specified number of processors for reconciliation and operation execution.